Why Water is an Important Issue

 In North America, we are moving beyond an onsite water management approach to one of site and watershed water stewardship.
 To us, water stewardship means using water in a way that is socially equitable, environmentally sustainable and economically beneficial, and is achieved through working with stakeholders on site- and watershed-based actions.
 Our projects focus on:

 Team members are always on the lookout for ways to improve water efficiency in direct operations and use recycled/reused water when applicable.
-The more water we recycle and reuse, the less we have to bring in from fresh water sources.
+The more water we recycle and reuse, the less we have to withdraw from freshwater sources.
 This is especially important in areas of water stress, where water isn't always readily available.
 We've installed reverse osmosis systems and membrane bio reactors and implemented a variety of projects to get more out of every drop.

 We engage with communities, NGOs and strategic partners to conserve, restore and protect water and water-related ecosystems.
 Our outreach activities are a vital part of our commitment to collective action to solve local water challenges.